mslegrand/pegr/README.md

 Motiation
 ------

-The biggest stumbling block in using pegs is debugging.
-And the most likely source of an error comes from a grammar (i.e. set of rules) that fail to do what was intended on some particular text input.
+The biggest stumbling block to using pegs is writng the rules:
-Thus the prime motivation for this tool is to provide an easy way to analyse where the grammar breaks down for given input.
+[ ] Making rules with valid PEG syntax
+[ ] Making rules that don't hang on input
+[ ] Making rules that recognize the input correctly
+[ ] Making rules that respond to the input correctly

+The prime motivation for this tool is to help overcome these stumbling blocs, by providing an easy way to enter and evaluate rules.
+Moreover, we should be able to easliy evaluate the leaf independently, and then combinations of those leaves, and combination of those, until the final grammar is built.
+Additionally, tools for visualizing the computations involved in the application of each rule in the grammar should be easy and informative.

 Usage
 _____